Awesome React Data Table

 );

-The price column contains formatting than can easily be changed to another currency.
+The price column contains formatting that can easily be changed to another currency.
 The title column gets truncated and appended with an ellipsis.
 As does the category column.
 Line 39 contains the hidden row with the toggleClass function below.
 These items are associated with the current state.
 See them here.

 // Toggle Individual Rows